-This program focuses on the nature and significance of the Universal Declaration of Human Rights and the continuing efforts to secure civil rights and freedoms in Australia.
+This workshop focuses on the nature and significance of the Universal Declaration of Human Rights and the continuing efforts to secure civil rights and freedoms in Australia.

 Centred on the Museum’s permanent exhibition, The Holocaust and Human Rights, students will contemplate the creation and role of the Declaration as well as additional documents in protecting human rights in the contemporary world.